system-zero/system-zero/README.md

   # static targets
   make static && make e-static && make i-static && make v-static
 ```
+The development environment is gcc, but it should be compiled with  clang and
+tinycc compilers, without a warning.
+In case of a warning it is considered an
+error.
+Note that the interpreter, it crashes when it is compiled with tinycc.

 ## ZERO_POINT_ZERO_STATE
 So far, we've implemented: